nrp503/nrp503.github.io/README.md

 2. Go to the "Repositories"

-3. On the textbox named "Repository Name" please type (your_username).github.io.
+3. On the textbox named "Repository Name" please type "your_username".github.io.

 4. Then click on "Create Repository"

+5. When your new repository is ready please change your "Your Resume Name".md into "index.md"

+6. In your repository named "YourUserName.github.io" click on "Add file"

+7. Then click on "Upload files"

+8. Upload your "index.md" file and click the green button named "Commit changes"

+9. Then go to your "YourUserName.github.io" page on broswer

+10. Check your resume upload is succesful.

 Technical writers produce
 - formal documentation